isabella232/primetime.en/help/android-1.4-reference-implementation/set-up-dev-environment/exploring-code/json-entitlement-resource-id.md

 seo-description: The following code block provides an example of a JSON object when the entitlement resource ID is a simple text string.
 ---

-# JSON object for entitlement resource ID{#json-object-for-entitlement-resource-id}
+# JSON object for entitlement resource ID {#json-object-for-entitlement-resource-id}

 The following code block provides an example of a JSON object when the entitlement resource ID is a simple text string.
 In this case, the resource ID is the string "resource".